curefate/ChronoTower/README.md

 ### Features & Functionalities

-[_Features and functionalities of your project.
-You can use bullet points, screenshots, gifs, or videos to illustrate your points.
-Also include a link to a demo or a live version of your project._]

 ChronoTower includes several interactive features designed to showcase the potential of mixed reality for puzzle gameplay.

 **Immersive Tabletop Mixed Reality Environment**